Unponderable/NGU-Rebirth-Script/README.md

 #### Change Log

+0.6a - Background mode option added.
+Still requires the window to be visible.
+Thanks, Satyric!
 0.5d - Lots of fixes for 0.413-7.
 Fixed script not detecting unlocking Time Machine or Blood Magic.
 Removed use of custom energy button for challenge runs.
 Script will now cast the MacGuffin spells when available.
 Updated zone list.\
 0.5c - Fixes for compatibility with 0.412-2.\
 0.5b - Fixes to support new blood spells/blood spell arrangement.
 Themes other than Normal are not supported.\